VicLanari/youtube_streamlit_app/README.md

 ## Set up your dotenv
 Create a .env file to set your own parameters

-MY_VIDEO_DIR = Path to your main video folder ex: "YourHardDrive/Users/You/YourChannel/Videos" #must be str#
+MY_VIDEO_DIR = Path to your main video folder ex: "YourHardDrive/Users/You/YourChannel/Videos"

-MY_VIDEO_FOLDERS = Folder you would like to create inside every new video folder you make ex: "assets, video, audio, text" #Must be str#
+MY_VIDEO_FOLDERS = Folder you would like to create inside every new video folder you make ex: "assets, video, audio, text"

-MAIN_VIDEO_FOLDER_PATH = Same as MY_VIDEO_DIR but used to retrieve your video folder names, so include a * ex:"YourHardDrive/Users/You/YourChannel/Videos/*" #must be str#
+MAIN_VIDEO_FOLDER_PATH = Same as MY_VIDEO_DIR but used to retrieve your video folder names, so include a * ex:"YourHardDrive/Users/You/YourChannel/Videos/*"

 MAIN_VIDEO_FOLDER = Only the folder name ex: "Videos/"